apache/mesos/docs/configuration.md

     --docker_mesos_image=VALUE
   </td>
   <td>
-The docker image used to launch this mesos slave instance.
+The Docker image used to launch this Mesos slave instance.
 If an image is specified, the docker containerizer assumes the slave is running in a docker container, and launches executors with docker containers in order to recover them when the slave restarts and